Law Firm in India

 • Statutory Auditor’s certificate to the effect that minimum of 75% of its total assets is deployed in infrastructure loans.

-• Audited Balance Sheet and ITR of 3 previous financial years.
+• ITR and Audited Balance Sheet of past 3 financial years.

-• Business plan of the company for the next three years giving details of its (a) thrust of business; (b) market segment; and (c) projected balance sheets, cash flow statement, asset/income pattern statement without any element of public deposits.
+• Company’s business plan for next three years comprising market segment, thrust of business, projected balance sheets, cash flow statement, income statement without any public deposits.

 • Statement on prudential norms.